awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 When you tag a Spot Fleet request, the instances that are launched by the Spot Fleet are not automatically tagged\.
 You need to explicitly tag the instances launched by the Spot Fleet\.
 You can choose to assign tags to only the Spot Fleet request, or to only the instances launched by the fleet, or to both\.

-For more information about how tags work, see [Tagging Your Amazon EC2 Resources](Using_Tags.md)\.
+For more information about how tags work, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.

 **Prerequisite**
 Grant the IAM user the permission to tag resources\.
-For more information, see [Example: Tagging Resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.
+For more information, see [Example: Tagging resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.

 **To grant an IAM user the permission to tag resources**
 Create a IAM policy that includes the following: